dgcfung/js-events-lesson/readme.md

 // second argument: callback function
 ```

-That completes step 1 of working with events - we're now listening for a click event on our button!
+### Step 2: Setting Up An Event Handler

 For step two, we need to define the function that will be called whenever this event is emitted.
-This is just a function, but it has a special name due to how it's being used: a **callback** function:
+This is just a function, but it has a special name due to how it's being used -- a **callback** function:

 ```js
 function handleClickEvent() {